 There are a number of different softwares for digital art and digital painting.
 The most popular software that can be considered the industry standard is Photoshop.
 Photoshop is a versatile program, as it was originally designed as an image manipulation software, but it’s now used for graphic design, illustration and digital painting.

 There are lots of different Photoshop brushes that you can download that emulate the effects of traditional painting media, like watercolour and oil paint.
-Digital painting with Photoshop is easy, simply open a new document, select your favourite brushes and start making beautiful art!
+Digital painting with Photoshop brushes is easy, simply open a new document, select your favourite brushes and start making beautiful art!

 One tool that makes the process feel much more intuitive, however, is a graphics tablet.
 With a graphics tablet you can draw on the tablet with a pen, which, if you use a HUION or Wacom tablet, will have thousands of levels of pressure sensitivity, so you can control line width and opacity by the pressure you apply to the pen.
+There are also plenty of 2 in 1 tablet laptops for artists, that allow you to draw on the display with a stylus.

 Despite the fact that Photoshop is the most popular program, there are plenty of other digital art software programs that offer a range of features.
 For example, Corel Painter simulates a traditional painting experience.
 Clip Studio Paint is a great program for artists interested in creating cartoons, anime or manga art.